mevdschee/type-clipboard.sh/README.md

 ## Requirements

-Warning: This script does NOT work on default installed Ubuntu/Fedora/Debian as those distributions default to GNOME as their desktop environment.
+Warning: This script does NOT work on default installed Ubuntu/Fedora/Debian as those distributions default to GNOME (which is Wayland based) as their desktop environment.

 - X11 based desktop environment*
 - `xdotool` (for window selection and typing)